duneanalytics/docs/docs/index.md

 ### Dashboards

-Using carefully planned visuals, a clever blockchain analyst (Wizard!) can tell a story about different collections of data through [Dune Dashboards](features/dashboards.md).
+Using carefully planned visuals, a clever blockchain analyst (Wizard!) can tell a story about different collections of data through [Dune Dashboards](getting-started/dashboards.md).

 For example, in the below Dashboard, [Dex Metrics](https://dune.com/hagaetc/dex-metrics) by [@hagaetc](https://dune.com/hagaetc), it's clear at the top that 'DEX' as a category is growing.
 Below, the audience sees which DEX's are the most popular by volume, and finally can view a stacked bar chart that shows changes over time.

 Just by looking at this single Dashboard, anyone can get a clear picture of the entire DEX market.

 ![Dashboard](images/dashboard.png)

+## How to use these docs

+We've built these docs to answer all your who, what, when, where, why, and how questions for anything/everything Dune!

+Here's a quick run down of each of the sections:

+- [Getting Started](getting-started/index.md) is where you'll get oriented and learn how to use Dune!
+- [Reference](reference/index.md) is where you'll get answers to your "who, what, where" questions and find a few supplemental resources we've put together.
+- [Spellbook](spellbook/index.md) is where you'll find everything you need to build and use Spells.
+- [API](api/index.md) is where you'll find everything you need to integrate our API into your project.

+If you're itching to get your wand working, jump over to our [Query Quick Start](getting-started/query-quick-start/index.md) for a walkthrough that will help you build your first Dune Query!

 ## Dune is a community effort